geudde/attic-chest/pages/02.season-1/02.meeting-02/06.sonnet/docs.md

 &emsp;&emsp;And ’midst the Graces playful love was seen
 &emsp;&emsp;Admiring thee his beautiful abode.
 Then here below our wond’ring sight to bless
-&emsp;&emsp;They lovely form was sent by Heav’n assign’d
+&emsp;&emsp;Thy lovely form was sent by Heav’n assign’d
 &emsp;&emsp;The model of all future charms to bear.
 Let other maidens beauteous eyes profess
 &emsp;&emsp;Or face, or hand, or ev’ry charm combin’d,